rickyfelix19/webdevlibr/README.md

 - Use your assignment but change the language
 - Learn Data Structures & Algorithms

-It is important to address the fact that almost all of the materials are only meant for Web Development(for now)
+> It is vital to address that almost all of the materials here are only meant for Web Developer / Full Stack Development roles (for now).
+The next step of this project is to make it open source and have as many people contributing to this.
+Most of the materials are currently linked to another website instead of using a summary.
+This will also change in future updates.

-`The next step of this project is to make it open source and have as many people contributing to this.` To make things simpler, `Github Actions` have been created for this repository, to help out with making future updates.
+To simplify things for future updates, `Github Actions` has been created for this repository to help make future updates.

 ---